Websoft9Archive/ansible-ghost/docs/stack-components.md

 ### Docker

 Docker root directory: */var/lib/docker*
 Docker image directory: */var/lib/docker/image*
-Docker daemon.json file： It is not created by default.If need it, create it in the directory * / etc / docker *
+Docker daemon.json file: It is not created by default.
+If need it, create it in the directory * / etc / docker *

 ## Ports